ArmandasIvo/NotEnoughCoins/README.md

 # NotEnoughCoins
-nec coin flipper for hypixel skyblock
+NEC coin flipper for hypixel skyblock

+/nec - Shows the config GUI
+/nec help - Shows the help message containing all the subcommands and their usage /nec toggle - Enables the mod to return a list of suggested items to flip whenever one is found.